SamuraiAck/macy/README.md

 - Supports IPv4 and IPv6, mode is determined by the chosen group address.
 - Multiple instances can run on the same machine at the same time without interfering with each other.
 - Control the TTL, DSCP, and DF-bit.
 Packets can be padded to any size to check for MTU issues.
 - No reliance on the system routing table, packets will be sent from all routable addresses on all interfaces by default.
-Link-local addresses can by enabled with a command-line switch.
+Link-local addresses can be enabled with a command-line switch.
 Addresses and interfaces can be specified with regex.
 - Results are displayed in table format to make problems easy to spot.

 ## Installation